latj/hub-spoke-microhack/README.md

 ## Task 7: Implement policy with Azure Firewall rules and route table for subnet to subnet traffic.

-To able to test this we need to have to subnets in the same vnet.
+To able to test this we need to have a subnets in the same vnet.
 So we will start to create an extra subnet in the spoke you created before.
+And we also create an VM in that subnet.

 You can use the following command.